Hage Geingob: Personal life

-Geingob is known to be a die-hard football fan and has attended many high-profile games.
-He also regularly attends the Namibia Annual Music Awards (NAMAs), and in his youth sang in a choir, and played in a band.
+Geingob is known to be a die-hard football fan and attended many high-profile games.
+When he was young, he played football.
+Geingob also enjoyed to watch football games.
+He regularly attended the Namibia Annual Music Awards (NAMAs), and in his youth sang in a choir, and played in a band.

-In 1967 Geingob married Priscilla Charlene Cash, a New York City native; the couple had one daughter, Nangula Geingos-Dukes.
-Geingob later married Loini Kandume, a businesswoman, on 11 September 1993, in Windhoek, in a high-profile marriage which resulted in two children: a daughter and a son.
-Geingob initiated divorce proceedings against Kandume in May 2006, and he was granted a provisional divorce order in July 2008.
-Geingob married Monica Kalondo on February 14, 2015.
-Hage Geingob Rugby Stadium and the University of Namibia's Medical School Campus both in Windhoek are named after him.
+In 1967, Geingob married Priscilla Charlene Cash, a New York City native; the couple had one daughter, Nangula.
+Geingob later married Loini Kandume, a businesswoman, on 11 September 1993, in Windhoek, in a high-profile marriage that resulted in two children: a daughter and a son.
+Geingob married Monica Kalondo on 14 February 2015.